SHAQ: Incorporating Shapley Value Theory into Multi-Agent Q-Learning: Experiments

 \section{Experiments}

 In this section, we show the experimental results of SHAQ on Predator-Prey \citep{bohmer2020deep} and various tasks in StarCraft Multi-Agent Challenge (SMAC) \footnote{The version that we use in this paper is SC2.4.6.2.69232 rather than the newer SC2.4.10.
 As reported from \cite{rashid2020weighted}, the performance is not comparable across versions.}.
 The baselines that we select for comparison are COMA \cite{foerster2018counterfactual}, VDN \citep{SunehagLGCZJLSL18}, QMIX \citep{RashidSWFFW18}, MASAC \citep{iqbal2019actor}, QTRAN \citep{SonKKHY19}, QPLEX \citep{wang2020qplex} and W-QMIX (including CW-QMIX and OW-QMIX) \citep{rashid2020weighted}.
 The implementation details of our algorithm are shown in Appendix \ref{subsec:implementation_details_shapley_q_learning}, whereas the implementation of baselines are from \cite{rashid2020weighted} \footnote{The source code of baseline implementation is from \url{https://github.com/oxwhirl/wqmix}.}.
-We also compare SHAQ with SQDDPG \citep{Wang_2020} \footnote{The code of SQDDPG is implemented based on \url{https://github.com/hsvgbkhgbv/SQDDPG}.}, which is left to Appendix \ref{subsec:comparison_with_sqddpg} due to the limitation of space.
+We also compare SHAQ with SQDDPG \citep{Wang_2020} \footnote{The code of SQDDPG is implemented based on \url{https://github.com/hsvgbkhgbv/SQDDPG}.}, which is shown in Appendix \ref{subsec:comparison_with_sqddpg}.
 For all experiments, we use the $\epsilon$-greedy exploration strategy, where $\epsilon$ is annealed from 1 to 0.05.
 The annealing time steps vary among different experiments.
 For Predator-Prey, we apply 1 million time steps for annealing, following the setup from \cite{wang2020qplex}.
 For the easy and hard maps in SMAC, we apply 50k time steps for annealing, the same as that in \cite{samvelyan2019starcraft}; while for the super-hard maps in SMAC, we apply 1 million time steps for annealing to obtain more explorations so that more state-action pairs can be visited.
 About the replay buffer size, we set as 5000 for all algorithms that is the same as that in \cite{rashid2020weighted}.
 To fairly evaluate all algorithms, we run each experiment with 5 random seeds.
 All graphs showing experimental results are plotted with the median and 25\%-75\% quartile shading.
+About the interpretability of algorithms, we evaluate the algorithms with both both $\epsilon$-greedy policy (i.e., $\epsilon=0.8$) for obtaining mixed optimal and suboptimal actions and greedy policy for obtaining pure optimal actions.
+The ablation study of SHAQ is shown in Appendix \ref{subsec:ablation_study}.